minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 We'll also set the proper access permissions.

 * Still as user `"bitcoin"`, open it with Nano and paste the configuration below.
-  Replace the whole line starting with `"rpcauth="` with the connection string you just generated.
+  Replace the whole line starting with `"rpcauth=..."` with the connection string you just generated.
   Save and exit.

   ```sh